A co-op organiser packing food.

 Food co-ops are part of the Cooperative Movement, which means that they follow the seven co-operative principles.

-Unlike a food bank, where recipients are means tested and have no say in how the service is run, food co-ops are owned by their members, who decide together what to buy and how to run the co-op.
+Unlike a food bank, where recipients are means tested and have no say in how the service is run, food co-ops are organised by their members, who decide together what to buy and how to run the co-op.

 They are not-for-profit groups, set up to meet members’ needs and are controlled by the people who join them.
 They are based on solidarity, not charity.